 Surrounded by gently rolling hills, lakes and flowing rivers, pine, birch and maple forests, locations on the Weaving Waters Trail include local artists, galleries, shops, arts and cultural centers, a retreat center, a new woolen mill in Randall, historical landmarks and small businesses.
 Each stop on the Trail reflects the diversity of textile and fiber arts from Brainerd to Little Falls, Randall, Staples, Wadena and New York Mills.

-Visitors will be able to see fiber art and quilt exhibits at art centers in Little Falls, Brainerd and New York Mills and attend a Textile Artist Keynote Talk with Karla Overland of Cherrywood Fabrics at the Landmark Inn in Staples on Friday, September 23.
+- Textile Artist Talk with Karla Overland of Cherrywood Fabrics at the Landmark Inn in Staples on Friday, September 23.
 Landmark Inn owner, Janet Kiley, welcomes weekend visitors with an evening of live music, wine, appetizers and a chance to meet local artists.

-Check back for updated Trail member and Open House Weekend details!
-If you’re interested in becoming a Trail member, please use the Contact Box at the top of the screen to contact Jennifer Wilder at Midwest Fiber Arts Trails.
+If you’re interested in becoming a Trail member, please use the Contact Box below to contact Jennifer Wilder at Midwest Fiber Arts Trails.